1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? example "Dismounting the ABL Sensor"

     - If you want to change the ABL sensor, you probably have to dismount the bracket/clamp that holds the sensor from the metal backplate.
 I'm not really sure about it as I didn't do it, but if the bracket is shaped like a U then that should be the way to go.
 Here you can see the two screws that hold it in place, looking at the metal plate from the back. <br> ![Screws at the back](../assets/images/head_go_abl-mount-back_web.jpg)
-    - After reassambling the sensor, make sure to level it (see expandable box above).
+    - After reassembling the sensor, make sure to level it (see expandable box above).

-#### Reassambling
+#### Reassembling
-For reassambling, just proceed the steps you took to disassamble the part in reverse.
+For reassembling, just proceed the steps you took to disassemble the part in reverse.
 However, you might also want to have a look at the general steps I mentioned in the expandable box below.

 !!! warning

     - If you dismounted the hotend and/or the ABL sensor, make sure to level the ABL sensor again and control your Z offset!
     - If you replaced the hotend/heater block and/or changed the thermistor and/or the cartridge heater, execute a PID tuning!

-??? example "Reassambling"
+??? example "Reassembling"

-    For reassambling, just put everything back together by reverting the beforementioned steps.
+    For reassembling, just put everything back together by reverting the beforementioned steps.
 Make sure you're using the right screws and don't forget any of them.
 Don't overtighten the screws - as my father (R.I.P.) used to say: "After tight comes loose!" (roughly translated).

     1. Warm up the parts using e.g. a heat gun and screw the heatbreak into the heater block until it sits tight.
     2. Put back the cleaned or renewed PTFE tube into the cooling element, let the tube stick out about 5cm, don tighten up the nut yet.